awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 **AWS IoT Greengrass Core SDK**  <a name="lambda-sdks-core"></a>
 Enables local Lambda functions to interact with the core to:  <a name="gg-core-sdk-functionality"></a>
 + Exchange MQTT messages with AWS IoT Core\.
-+ Exchange MQTT messages with connectors, devices, and other Lambda functions in the Greengrass group\.
++ Exchange MQTT messages with connectors, client devices, and other Lambda functions in the Greengrass group\.
 + Interact with the local shadow service\.
 + Invoke other local Lambda functions\.
 + Access [secret resources](secrets.md)\.